JrMasterModelBuilder/shockwave-reversing/README.md

-# shockwave-reversing
+# Shockwave Reversing

-Shockwave Reversing: Information and resources for reverse engineering Shockwave/Director.
+Information and resources for reverse engineering Shockwave/Director.